aNdr3W03/Jernihin/README.md

 ## Goal & Aim

+Based on the background described above, the goal and aim of this project are:

 - This website aims to help the community as a utility to help decide and determine water quality.
 This feature is expected to help in better management of water resources.

 - Jernihin has a feature that can help people to identify water quality based on the content in the water which consists of Fecal, Oxygen, pH, Sediment, Temperature, Nitrogen, Phosphorus, and Turbidity.
-This feature should be able to help its users to map and identify water quality
+This feature should be able to help its users to map and identify water quality.

 <br>

 ## Installation & Deployment

 This step will be explained briefly through two stages, consisting of:

-1. Create the Flask framework
+1. Create the Flask framework on the project
 2. Hosting process to Railway

 ---